stephanlamoureux/blog/posts/wsl-git-config.md

 My two assumptions for this are that you have Windows 10/11 and WSL already installed.

-_The terminal commands used are based off of Ubuntu/Debian based Linux distributions._
+_The terminal commands used are based on Ubuntu/Debian-based Linux distributions._

 &nbsp;